magento/devdocs/src/cloud/docker/docker-config.md

 This command passes in the current working directory as `/app/`, includes composer from `~/.composer/`, and runs the `composer install` command in the container.
 After this set up, the command  fixes the permissions on the files that have been added or changed.

-## Running Docker on custom hostname and port
+## Running Docker on a custom host and port

 Sometimes it necessary to run docker with different hostname and port, for example, if you need to run more than one instance.